Home / All Documents / Check Someone’s Driving Licence (DVLA Code A Online)

 How To Check Driving Licence Status Online

-If I am checking my own licence status, I use the DVLA online service directly.
-If I am checking someone else’s status, I normally need that person to share it with me through the check code route.
+Checking my own licence status online is different from checking someone else’s.
+When I am checking my own record, I access the DVLA service directly using my own details.
+When I need to verify someone else’s licence, I need that person to share their information with me through the check code route.

 Are DMV Records Public?